suyanksaraswat/aragon-task-management/README.md

 ### Authentication Flow

 1. User visits the application
-2. Middleware checks authentication status
+2. Middleware checks authentication status using NextAuth session
-3. Unauthenticated users are redirected to Clerk sign-in
+3. Unauthenticated users are redirected to `/login`
+4. Users can sign up at `/signup` or sign in at `/login`
-4. Authenticated users access the dashboard
+5. After authentication, users access the dashboard
+6. Session is managed via JWT tokens stored in HTTP-only cookies

 ### Data Flow